Lightweight construction in Berlin

 Functional integration and the use of lightweight materials offer cost-effective and flexible alternatives for a wide range of industries.

 Lightweight construction is one of the game-changer technologies for Germany and thus a driver for many sectors of Berlin's industry: In the traffic and transport industry, medical technology, aerospace and construction, lightweight construction takes place along the entire value chain.
 The potential of this cross-sectional technology reaches from the design to the selection of the material to the finished product and recycling.
-For example, materials account for 43.2 % of manufacturing costs, with 22 % of SMEs already using lightweight materials.
+For example, materials account for 43.2 percent of manufacturing costs, with 22 percent of SMEs already using lightweight materials.

 (Source: Federal Ministry for Economic Affairs and Climate Action, 2023)